What is the markup on a Rolex watch?

 The Rolex markup differs depending on the country

-According to the New York Times, the margins that most Rolex retailers have when they sell a Rolex watch is 40%.
+According to the New York Times, the margin that most Rolex retailers have when they sell a Rolex watch is 40%.
 Sometimes, the margin is higher, and sometimes it is lower.
 Note that this is the retail markup.
-This means that official Rolex retailers buy Rolex watches 40% cheaper than what the recommended retail price is.
+This means that official Rolex retailers buy Rolex watches 40% cheaper than the recommended retail price.
 But again, have in mind that a number of different factors affect the retailers’ profit margins when they sell a watch.
 Discounting is yet another such factor, even though it has become less common with discounting in recent years.
 There is a big difference between gross margin and net margin.

 It is also worth noting that for precious metal watches and gem-set watches, the margins are normally higher.

 It’s important to point out that the Rolex margins vary depending on the country in which they are sold.
 This primarily has to do with the currency and taxes.
 In Europe, companies have VAT (Value Added Tax) which is included in the sales price.
 The VAT can be as high as 25% in some countries.
 Since the VAT in Europe varies depending on the country, the margins will differ.
 In countries such as Hong Kong, there is no such thing as VAT or sales tax, so naturally, you can assume that the profit margins are higher in such countries.